5 places to find free or low-cost tutoring

 Some tutors charge $60 per hour or more.
 But you can find experienced tutors who charge much less.
-And with more tutoring options moving online, you can skip the huge fees without ever leaving your couch.
+And with more tutoring options moving online, you can skip the huge fees without ever leaving home.

-Below are eight free or low-cost tutoring programs — and details about them that may be especially helpful for students who learn and think differently.
+Here are five free or low-cost tutoring programs.
+Details about each may be helpful for students who learn and think differently.

 Before you dive in, check with your child’s school to see if it offers free tutoring.
 Do you live near a college or university?
 Call their education or psychology department to see if they offer free tutoring for kids.
 Your child’s school and nearby colleges may also have lists of local groups or people who do free or low-cost tutoring.